CRAlpha/react-native-wkwebview/README.md

 Try replacing your existing `WebView` with `WKWebView` and it should work in most cases.

+**Note on version**

+React Native 0.40 breaks library compatibility, so we currently have two branches:

+- 0.X.X: For RN < 0.40
+- 1.X.X: for RN >= 0.40

+Please choose accordingly.
+We will try to make sure both branches have the same set of features until most people have upraded to 0.40

 ### Compatibility with UIWebView

 WKWebView aims to be a drop-in replacement for UIWebView.
 However, some legacy UIWebView properties are not supported.